freshehrteam/wt2xt/README.md

 Converts a JSON template to the specified format.

 **Query Parameters:**
-- `exportAs` (optional): The output format (adoc, docx, pdf, fshl, fhirl, xmind, md).
+- `exportAs` (optional): The output format (adoc, docx, pdf, fshl, fhirl, xmind, md, html, csv).
 Default: adoc

 **Request Body:**
-- `template`: The JSON template to convert
+- `body`: A JSON web-template or a JSON object containing the JSON template, and an optional config document

 **Response:**
 - An object containing the exported file content